GaylouM/SeaWars/README.md

 	- Returns: ProfileForm with current profile state.
 	- Description: Return information about the current user

-* seawars.getProfile : Change user displayName, commit it in the datastore and return updated informations about the him.
-{
- "ranking": "",
- "displayName": "",
- "mainEmail": "",
- "gameKeysToPlay": [""],
- "numberOfWonGames": "",
- "numberOfGame": "",
-}

-* saveProfile
+- saveProfile
-** Path: 'seawars/v2/saveProfile'
+	- Path: 'seawars/v2/saveProfile'
-** Method: POST
+	- Method: POST
-** Parameters: displayName
+	- Parameters: displayName
-** Returns: ProfileForm with current profile state.
+	- Returns: ProfileForm with current profile state.
-** Description: Change user displayName, commit it in the datastore and return updated informations about the him.
+	- Description: Change user displayName, commit it in the datastore and return updated informations about the him.

+- createTwoplayersGame
+	- Path: 'seawars/v2/newGame'
+	- Method: POST
+	- Parameters: boardSetup, boardSize
+	- Returns: GameForm with current game state.
-* seawars.createTwoplayersGame : Takes as input a board setup and a board size and add a game instance to the datastore with a set of ship for the first player.
+	- Description: Takes as input a board setup and a board size and add a game instance to the datastore with a set of ship for the first player.
 If no input data are provided default data are taken.
-{
- "boardSetup": [""],
- "boardSize": "",
- "gameState": "",
- "numberOfPlayers": "",
- "creatorUserId": "",
-}

-*createTwoplayersGame
-**Path: 'seawars/v2/createGame'
-**Method: POST
-**Parameters: boardSetup, boardSize
-**Returns: GameForm with current game state.
-**Description: Takes as input a board setup and a board size and add a game instance to the datastore with a set of ship for the first player.
-If no input data are provided default data are taken.

-* seawars.getGamesCreated : Takes no input and return a list of all the game created by the players.
-Usefull to register a game by getting the websafegamekey.
-{
- "items": [
-  {
-   "boardSize": "",
-   "creatorUserId": "",
-   "websafeKey": "",
-   "boardSetup": [""],
-   "gameState": "",
-   "numberOfPlayers": "",
-  },
-  ],
-}

-*createTwoplayersGame
-**Path: 'seawars/v2/createGame'
-**Method: POST
-**Parameters: boardSetup, boardSize
-**Returns: GameForm with current game state.
-**Description: Takes as input a board setup and a board size and add a game instance to the datastore with a set of ship for the first player.
-If no input data are provided default data are taken.

-* seawars.getGame : Takes as input a websafegamekey and return all the informations about a game.
-{
- "boardSize": "",
- "creatorUserId": "",
- "websafeKey": "",
- "numberOfPlayers": "",
- "gameState": "",
- "creatorDisplayName": "",
- "boardSetup": [""],
-}

-* seawars.getUserGames : Takes no input and return a list of all the game created by the current user.
-{
- "items": [
-  {
-   "boardSize": "",
-   "creatorUserId": "",
-   "websafeKey": "",
-   "boardSetup": [""],
-   "gameState": "",
-   "numberOfPlayers": "",
-  },
- ],
-}

-* seawars.getGameHistory : Takes as input a websafegamekey and return the history of the guess made by each player from the beginning of the game. firstPlayerC is a list of number designate one of the two coordinate needed to hit a ship (Column) and firstPlayerR designate the second one (row).
+- getGamesCreated
+	- Path: 'seawars/v2/gamesCreated'
+	- Method: GET
+	- Parameters: none
+	- Returns: GameForms with current game state.
+	- Description: Takes no input and return all the informations about all games created.

+- getGame
+	- Path: 'seawars/v2/game/{websafeGameKey}'
+	- Method: GET
+	- Parameters: websafeGameKey
+	- Returns: GameForm with current game state.
+	- Description: Takes as input a websafegamekey and return all the informations about a game.

+- getUserGames
+	- Path: 'seawars/v2/userGames'
+	- Method: GET
+	- Parameters: none
+	- Returns: GameForm with current user games state.
+	- Description: Takes no input and return all the informations about the user games.

+- getGameHistory
+	- Path: 'seawars/v2/gameHistory/{websafeGameKey}'
+	- Method: GET
+	- Parameters: websafeGameKey
+	- Returns: GameForm with current game history.
+	- Description: Takes as input a websafegamekey and return the history of the guess made by each player from the beginning of the game. firstPlayerC is a list of number designate one of the two coordinate needed to hit a ship (Column) and firstPlayerR designate the second one (row).
 The first guess can be represented as follow: [firstPlayerR[0],firstPlayerC[0]].

-{
- "firstPlayerC": [""],
- "firstPlayerR": [""],
- "websafeKey": "ahFzfmJhdHRsZXNoaXAtMTM3NnIqCxIHUHJvZmlsZSIRY2VyZXN1c0BnbWFpbC5jb20MCxIER2FtZRjhgkgM",
- "secondPlayerR": [""],
- "secondPlayerC": [""],
-}
+- getPlayersRanking
+	- Path: 'seawars/v2/playersRanking'
+	- Method: GET
+	- Parameters: no
+	- Returns: RankingForms with rank of all players.

-* seawars.getPlayersRanking : Takes no input and return a list of all the players with their own score.
+	- Description: Takes no input and return a list of all the players with their own score.
 The ranking is a number going from 0 to 1000.
 The rank is calculated as the winning percentage weighted by 0.9 and multiply by 1000 which is then divided by something close to the percentage of guess to win but weighted by the total number of ship box of the game.

-{
- "items": [
-  {
-   "ranking": "",
-   "displayName": "",
-  },
-],
-}
+- guess
+	- Path: 'seawars/v2/game/{websafeGameKey}/guess'
+	- Method: PUT
+	- Parameters: websafeGameKey, Column, Row
+	- Returns: GuessEval with game state and history for both players.

-* seawars.guess : Takes as input the coordinates the active player wants to play.
+	- Description: Takes as input the coordinates the active player wants to play.
 This coordinates are represented by a row and a column number.
 Return the evaluation of the attempt which is a string with value "Missed", "Hit", "Hit and sunk" or "Hit and sunk.
 You've won the game"

-{
- "guessEval": "",
-}
+- registerForGame
+	- Path: 'game/{websafeGameKey}/registration'
+	- Method: PUT
+	- Parameters: websafeGameKey
+	- Returns: RegisteringForm with confirmation of registration and activePlayerId.

-* seawars.registerForGame : Takes as input a websafegamekey and append this key to the current user profile.
+	- Description: Takes as input a websafegamekey and append this key to the current user profile.
 Add one to the numberOfGame argument.
 Return True if successful, False otherwise.

-{
- "data": Boolean,
-}
+- cancelGame
+	- Path: 'game/{websafeGameKey}/cancel'
+	- Method: PUT
+	- Parameters: websafeGameKey
+	- Returns: RegisteringForm with confirmation of cancelling.

-* seawars.cancelGame : Takes as input a websafegamekey and remove it in the current user profile.
+	- Description: Takes as input a websafegamekey and remove it in the current user profile.
 Add "Canceled" to the gameState argument Return True if successful, False otherwise.
-{
- "data": Boolean,
-}

 ## SCORE KEEPING